pressmind/web-core-skeleton-basic/quickstart/image_handling.md

 # Image handling
-The pressmind sdk receives images from the pressmind application and generated several defined image derivates.
+The pressmind sdk receives images from the pressmind application and generates several defined image derivates.

 First, we have to understand the concept inside the pressmind PIM application: